TomographicImaging/iDVC/docs/source/installation.rst

 1. Open anaconda prompt (miniconda) and type…
 2.	``activate idvc`` (note that when you created your environment, if you called it something else you need to replace 'idvc' with your environment name.)
-3.	``conda install idvc=22.3.0 -c ccpi -c paskino -c conda-forge -c defaults --override-channels`` (or replace 22.3.0 with the latest version number)
+3.	``conda install idvc=22.3.0 -c ccpi -c conda-forge -c defaults --override-channels`` (or replace 22.3.0 with the latest version number)
 4. Then use: ``idvc`` to open up the app, as normal

 Installing the DVC Executable Only